Do Chase Your Tail! Missing Key Aspects Augmentation in Textual Vulnerability Descriptions of Long-tail Software through Feature Inference: Abstract

 \section{Abstract}

-Augmenting missing key aspects in Textual Vulnerability Descriptions (TVDs) for software with a large user base (referred to as non-long-tail software) has greatly advanced vulnerability analysis and software security research.
-However, these methods often overlook software instances that have a limited user base (referred to as long-tail software) due to limited TVDs, variations in software features, and domain-specific jargon, which hinders vulnerability analysis and software repairs.
+Augmenting missing key aspects in Textual Vulnerability Descriptions (TVDs) is crucial for effective vulnerability analysis.
+For instance, in TVDs, key aspects include \textit{Attack Vector}, \textit{Vulnerability Type}, among others.
+These key aspects help security engineers understand and address the vulnerability in a timely manner.
+For software with a large user base (non-long-tail software), augmenting these missing key aspects has significantly advanced vulnerability analysis and software security research.
+However, software instances with a limited user base (long-tail software) often get overlooked due to inconsistency software names, TVD limited avaliability, and domain-specific jargon, which complicates vulnerability analysis and software repairs.
 In this paper, we introduce a novel software feature inference framework designed to augment the missing key aspects of TVDs for long-tail software.
 Firstly, we tackle the issue of non-standard software names found in community-maintained vulnerability databases by cross-referencing government databases with Common Vulnerabilities and Exposures (CVEs).
 Next, we employ Large Language Models (LLMs) to generate the missing key aspects.
 However, the limited availability of historical TVDs restricts the variety of examples.
 To overcome this limitation, we utilize the Common Weakness Enumeration (CWE) to classify all TVDs and select cluster centers as representative examples.
 To ensure accuracy, we present Natural Language Inference (NLI) models specifically designed for long-tail software.
 These models identify and eliminate incorrect responses.
 Additionally, we use a wiki repository to provide explanations for proprietary terms.
 Our evaluations demonstrate that our approach significantly improves the accuracy of augmenting missing key aspects of TVDs for log-tail software from 0.27 to 0.56 (+107\%).
 Interestingly, the accuracy of non-long-tail software also increases from 64\% to 71\%.
 As a result, our approach can be useful in various downstream tasks that require complete TVD information.